KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-musig.md

   ]
 ```

-The `hex` value in the `scriptPubkey` object is our `change_script` value.
-Copy this value and save it to a secure location for later use.
+This `hex` is our `change_script` value.
+Save this to a secure location for later use.

 #### Step 5: calcmsg